 The criteria for admission to Professional Education programs are based on university-wide and Oklahoma State Regents for Higher Education (OSRHE) policies approved by the Professional Education Council and overseen by the Director of Professional Education.
 Requirements are applicable to all Professional Education administrative units of the colleges preparing educators.
-Students should submit an Application for Admission to Professional Education form to the Office of Educator Support during their first semester in their respective programs.
-The candidate is not considered a fully-eligible participant in a Professional

-Education program until formally admitted to the Office of Educator Support.
+Students should submit an Application for Admission to Professional Education form to the Professional Education Unit during their first semester in their respective programs.
+The candidate is not considered a fully-eligible participant in a Professional Education program until formally admitted to the Professional Education Unit.
 Full admission is required to enroll in the restricted courses in teaching methods and the clinical practice internship.